PBOC Gold Purchases: Separating Facts from Speculation

 Xu mentions the amount of gold imported into China mainland in 2013 (1,540 tonnes).
 Would Xu be allowed to break China’s best kept secret on an LBMA forum?
 Would any of these imports end up at the PBOC?
 I don’t think so.
 Moreover, Xu explicitly says all imports and mine output (and scrap supply) has been sold through the SGE system to consumers, not the PBOC.

-9) SGE withdrawals are elevated when consumer buying is strong.
-When examining SGE gold purchases by withdrawals from SGE designated vaults, we can depict a seasonal trend of strong demand around New Year (and in April 2013 when the price of gold made its famous nosedive).
+10) SGE withdrawals are elevated when consumer buying is strong.
+When examining SGE gold purchases by withdrawals from SGE designated vaults, we can depict a seasonal trend of strong demand around New Year (and in April 2013 and mid 2015).
 The Chinese people typically buy gold in this period as gifts for each other.
 Does this trend look like PBOC activity?
 No.

-10) The WGC assumes the PBOC doesn’t buy gold through the SGE.
+11) The World Gold Council assumes the PBOC doesn’t buy gold through the SGE.
 From Understanding China’s gold market, July 2014:

 China’s authorities have a range of options when purchasing gold.
 They may acquire some of the gold which flows into China; there has been no shortage of that.
 But there are reasons why they may prefer to buy gold on international markets: gold sold on the SGE is priced in yuan and prospective buyers – for example, the PBoC with large multi-currency reserves – may rather use US dollars than purchasing domestically-priced gold.
 The international market would have a lot more liquidity too.

-12) The SGE President of the Transaction Department confirmed to Na Liu from CNC Asset Management Ltd. the PBOC does not buy any gold through the SGE.
+13) The SGE President of the Transaction Department confirmed to Na Liu from CNC Asset Management Ltd. the PBOC does not buy gold through the SGE.
 Na Liu wrote in a report about 2013 SGE withdrawals:

 …none of the 2,200 tonnes of gold was bought by the Chinese central bank.
 The President said: “The PBOC does not buy gold through the SGE.”

-13) The head of a global operations company in security transport leaked in 2013 that 12.5 Kg bars were covertly imported into China for the PBOC.
-When I interviewed Alex Stanczyk, currently Managing Director of Physical Gold Fund SP, on 9 September 2013 he told me [brackets added by me]:
+14) The head of a global operations company in security transport leaked in 2013 that 12.5 Kg bars were covertly imported into China for the PBOC.
+When I interviewed Alex Stanczyk, currently Managing Director of Physical Gold Fund SP, on 9 September 2013 he told me [brackets added by Koos Jansen]: